vicwomg/pikaraoke/README.md

 ## Installation

-Install git, if you haven't already.
-Install python3/pip3: https://www.python.org/downloads/ (python 2.7 may work, but is not officially supported)
+Install git, if you haven't already. (on raspberry pi: `sudo apt-get update; sudo apt-get install git`) Install python3/pip3 (usually raspberry pis already have it, run `python3 --version` to check): https://www.python.org/downloads/ (python 2.7 may work, but is not officially supported)

 Clone this repo: